schitresh/computer_science/networks/L4_transport_layer/1_introduction.md

 ## Error and Flow Control
 - Checks errors in messages coming from the applcation layer by
-  - Using error detection codees
+  - Using error detection codes
-  - Computing checksumes
+  - Computing checksums
   - Checking if the received data is corrupted
   - Using ACK & NACK services to inform the sender